Triphala: A Potent Ayruvedic Digestion Booster

 "You do not have a mother?
 Don't worry, as long as you have Triphala in your life!" goes an old popular Indian saying… Such an endearing and colourful testimony to the amazing benefits of Triphala!

-The 3 fruits used are: Amla, Haritaki and Bibhitaki.
+Those 3 fruits are: Amla, Haritaki and Bibhitaki.
 According to Ayurveda, the mixture of these 3 botanicals enhances the overall function of the inner organs and the metabolism, while specifically toning and supporting the intestinal system.

 Ayurveda is a traditional system of herbal medicine and self-care that originated in India thousands of years ago.
 The main goal of Ayurvedic medicine is to balance the body and promote health.
 Ayurvedic medicine designates Triphala as a rasayana, a Sanskrit term given to remedies that improve general health and prolong life.

-Triphala is so highly valued for its efficiency that a saying among many Ayurvedic practitioners states that: "When in doubt, use Triphala".
-It has numerous benefits primarily because of its composition of 3 powerful healing fruits.
+Triphala is so highly valued amongst Ayurvedic practitioners that: "When in doubt, use Triphala" Is commonly heard. it has numerous benefits primarily because of its composition of 3 powerful healing fruits.

 In Ayurveda, Triphala is considered a 'tridoshic rasayan', having balancing and rejuvenating effects on the three constitutional elements, or humours, that govern the human life: Vata which regulates all activities in the body and controls Prana, the life force.
 Pitta maintains the metabolic processes, assimilation and digestion and represents the 'fire' in the body and Kapha which governs all our cells, tissues and organs.